-Balance unspent at beginning of the year Current-year receipts Conditions met - transferred to revenue 102 000 59 500 163 000 (222 500) 102 000 -
+Balance unspent at beginning of the year Current-year receipts Conditions met - transferred to revenue 102 000 - 59 500 163 000 (222 500) 102 000 -

-Figures in Rand 2020 2019 33.
-Government grants and subsidies (continued) Conditions still to be met - remain liabilities (see note 22).
-To assist municipalities to issue freehold title deeds to registered tenants and recognised res ident of municipal pro perties.
-All administration costs for the basic salaries and wages for the title deeds restoration progra Title Deeds Restoration grant.
-The unutilised funding will be used during the 2020/21 financia ed by the Housing consumer education Balance unspent at beginning of the year 68 010 68 010 Conditions still to be met - remain liabilities (see note 22).
-To fund housing within municipalities that demonstrated capacity to plan and deliver housing areas.
-The unutilised funding relates to prior year funding which have not been assigned to will be attended to during the 2020/21 financial year.
-Community development support grant Current-year receipts Conditions met - transferred to revenue 56 000 (18 704) 56 000 (56 000 37 296 - Conditions still to be met - remain liabilities (see note 22).
-To provide financial assistance to municipalities to cover the operational costs pertaining to t development workers including regional coordinators. he line functions of the e community Due to the Covid-19 lockdown regulations the activities as per the business plan could not be approval for the activities listed above have been obtained from the transferring department. e executed.
-Provisiona al concept
+To assist municipalities to issue freehold title deeds to registered tenants and recognised resident of municipal properties.

+All administration costs for the basic salaries and wages for the title deeds restoration programme have been funded by the Title Deeds Restoration grant.
+The unutilised funding will be used during the 2020/21 financial year.

+Housing consumer education

+Balance unspent at beginning of the year

+To fund housing within municipalities that demonstrated capacity to plan and deliver housing rapidly, with emphasis on rural areas.
+The unutilised funding relates to prior year funding which have not been assigned to a current year project.
+The latter will be attended to during the 2020/21 financial year.

+Community development support grant

+Current-year receipts Conditions met - transferred to revenue

+To provide financial assistance to municipalities to cover the operational costs pertaining to the line functions of the community development workers including regional coordinators.

+Due to the Covid-19 lockdown regulations the activities as per the business plan could not be executed.
+Provisional concept approval for the activities listed above have been obtained from the transferring department.